liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-existing-plugins-for-liferay-7/06-modularizing-plugins/07-optimizing-upgrade-processes.markdown

     }

-The upgrade process classes are located on the same level as the folders containing the upgrade steps, and are also named after the schema version they apply to.
-For example, the Knowledgebase Portlet's upgrade process classes are named `UpgradeProcess_1_0_0`, `UpgradeProcess_1_1_0`, `UpgradeProcess_1_2_0`, and so on.
+The upgrade process classes are on the same level as the folders containing the upgrade steps and are also named after their schema version.
+For example, the Knowledge Base Portlet's upgrade process classes are named `UpgradeProcess_1_0_0`, `UpgradeProcess_1_1_0`, `UpgradeProcess_1_2_0`, and so on.
 Each upgrade process class also extends `UpgradeProcess` and runs the upgrade process in the `doUpgrade` method.
 It runs the upgrade process by passing the appropriate upgrade step to the `upgrade` method.
-For example, the `doUpgrade` method in the Knowledgebase Portlet's [`UpgradeProcess_1_0_0` class](https://github.com/liferay/liferay-plugins/blob/6.2.x/portlets/knowledge-base-portlet/docroot/WEB-INF/src/com/liferay/knowledgebase/hook/upgrade/UpgradeProcess_1_0_0.java) runs the upgrade steps `UpgradeRatingsEntry` and `UpgradeRatingsStats` via the `upgrade` method:
+For example, the `doUpgrade` method in the Knowledge Base Portlet's [`UpgradeProcess_1_0_0` class](https://github.com/liferay/liferay-plugins/blob/6.2.x/portlets/knowledge-base-portlet/docroot/WEB-INF/src/com/liferay/knowledgebase/hook/upgrade/UpgradeProcess_1_0_0.java) runs the upgrade steps `UpgradeRatingsEntry` and `UpgradeRatingsStats` via the `upgrade` method: